TradingCalc MCP — Crypto Futures Math

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description explicitly states when to use it ('when user wants to take profit at multiple targets') and provides a query example.
-It does not mention when not to use or compare with alternatives, but the usage context is clear.
+The description explicitly states when to use ('Use when user wants to take profit at multiple targets').
+However, it does not mention when not to use or explicitly contrast with alternatives, leaving some ambiguity.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.